Unreleased Half-Life games: Mac port

-Half-Life 2 era (2004–2007)
+Half-Life 2 era (2004–2008)

 Half-Life 2: Episode Three

 In May 2006, Valve announced a trilogy of episodic games that would continue the story of Half-Life 2 (2004).
 Episode One was released in 2006, followed by Episode Two in 2007.
 Episode Three was initially announced for Christmas 2007 and was highly anticipated.
 Valve released little information in the following years, and in 2011 Wired described it as vaporware.

 Valve canceled Episode Three as they had become fatigued with Half-Life and struggled to identify new gameplay mechanics.
 They eventually abandoned episodic development, as they wanted to create more ambitious games.
 Additionally, as developing Half-Life 2 and the original Source game engine simultaneously had created problems, Valve delayed development of a new Half-Life until their new engine, Source 2, was complete.

 In 2017, the Half-Life writer, Marc Laidlaw, released a short story that journalists speculated was a summary of the Episode Three plot.
 In 2024, Valve released footage and concept art of Episode Three as part of a documentary about the making of Half-Life 2.

 Junction Point Studios episode

 Warren Spector (pictured in 2010) led development of a canceled Half-Life 2 episode.

 Another Half-Life 2 episode was developed by Junction Point Studios, led by Warren Spector.
 The episode showed how the town of Ravenholm from Half-Life 2 became infested with headcrabs and zombies, with the return of the character of Father Grigori.
 It included a "magnet gun", which fired projectiles that magnetized metal surfaces and attracted objects and enemies, and was used for combat and puzzles.

 Junction Point worked on the game for a year, producing enough content to demonstrate one section, and a vertical slice that demonstrated the magnet gun.
 Valve lost interest in the project and Junction Point, who had been acquired by Disney Interactive Studios partway through, canceled it to instead develop Epic Mickey.
-Images of the game appeared in early 2017.
+Screenshots appeared in early 2017.